Codecademy/docs/content/markdown/concepts/tables/tables.md

 Text can be formatted within tables.
 For example, links, emphasis, and inline code (words or phrases in backticks only, not code blocks) are all readily available for use within a table.

-Several formatting options are not availble within tables.
-Most notably headings, blockquotes, lists, horizontal rules, images, and HTML tags.
+Several formatting options are not available within tables, including:

+- Headings
+- Blockquotes
+- Horizontal rules
+- Images
+- Lists
+- HTML tags

 ## Escaping Characters